laustindasauce/laustindasauce.github.io/README.md

 ## Social Links
 * Open in new tab since there isn't a link back to home page
 * Removed Facebook since I don't really use Facebook
+* Should seperate Linkedin & Twitter since they are similar in color

 ## Sources
 ### Animated Background